synestize/synestizer/index.md

 Want to join us?
 See [github](https://github.com/synestize/synestizer) for the source code.

-A big thank you is in order for much previous work that has also been done by: Univ.- Prof. Peter Kiefer, Prof. Dr. Stefan Reuss, Dr. Roman Mauer, Dr. Michael Liegl, Mark Lingk.
+A big thank you is in order for much previous work that has also been done by: Univ.- Prof. [Peter Kiefer](http://www.klangkunst.de), Prof. Dr. Stefan Reuss, Dr. Roman Mauer, Dr. Michael Liegl, Marc Lingk.
 And the [Forschungsschwerpunkt Medienkonvergenz](http://www.medienkonvergenz.uni-mainz.de/) from the Johannes Gutenberg University in Mainz (D)
 The Dutch “Stichting de 4 Koningen” supported the development of this Web-app.

 Ideas or interest in participation?
-Just write us an email at artresearchmusic@gmail.com
+Just write us an email at synestizer@gmail.com

 ## Privacy